Hawks rally from 26 points down, stun 76ers in Game 5

-PHILADELPHIA (AP) — Trae Young and the Atlanta Hawks pulled off a playoff comeback for the ages against the Philadelphia 76ers to move within a victory of the Eastern Conference Finals.
+“If you don’t believe, you got to believe now,” Hawks coach Nate McMillan said.

+How could they not?
+Atlanta fans can roll off a lengthy list of infamous collapses in its collective sports history.

-Young was fouled on a 3-pointer and hit all three free throws with 1:26 left to cap a 26-point comeback and send Atlanta on its way to a 109-106 victory over the 76ers on Wednesday night in Game 5.
+Young was fouled on a 3-pointer and hit all three free throws with 1:26 left to cap a 26-point rally and send Atlanta on its way to a 109-106 victory Wednesday night in Game 5.

-The Hawks won in Philadelphia for second time in the series and can advance to the conference final for the first time since 2015 with a victory Friday night in Atlanta.
+The Hawks won in Philadelphia for the second time in the series and can advance to the conference final for the first time since 2015 with a victory Friday night in Atlanta.

+“We knew what we had to do and we had to do it in a hurry.
+No quit,” McMillian said.

 Young scored 39 points and added to a postseason where he has become a breakout star.

 “We keep fighting no matter what the score is.
 I’m proud of this team,” Young said.
-“We have confidence in each other.
-We all love each other’s company and it shows on the court.
-We never stop believing until the final buzzer goes off.”
+“We have confidence in each other.”

-Joel Embiid scored 17 points in the first quarter and had the Sixers on their way toward a romp with a 26-point lead in the first half.
+Embiid scored 17 points in an 8-for-8 first quarter and seemingly had the Sixers on their way toward a romp with a 26-point lead in the first half.
 They still led 87-69 at the end of the third before they collapsed.

 Lou Williams, Danilo Gallinari and Young opened the fourth on a huge run against the Sixers’ second unit and kept attacking once 76ers coach Doc Rivers was forced to put the starters in and save the lead.